DataDog/datadog-cloud-resource-tagger/README.md

 You can brew install the CLI by running the following commands:
 1. `brew tap datadog/datadog-cloud-resource-tagger https://github.com/DataDog/datadog-cloud-resource-tagger`
 2. `brew install datadog-cloud-resource-tagger`

+## Command flags
+The command to run when invoking the cloud resource tagger is:
+`datadog-cloud-resource-tagger tag`

+The following flags are available when running:
+* --directory (alias -d): specify the directory to scope tagging over.
+By default will use `.` if no value is provided (ie tag everything)
+* --tags (alias -t): specify the exact list of tags to add.
+By default will apply the entire list of tags specified above if no value provided.
+To scope to the minimum ones needed use the following argument:`-t "dd_git_org,dd_git_repo,dd_git_file,dd_git_modified_commit,dd_git_resource_lines"`
+* --tag-groups (alias -g): specify the tag groups to generate tags from.
+By default we will use `"git,code2cloud"`.
+* --changed-files: only run the tagger on the specified comma separated list of absolute filepaths
+* --include-resource-types: specify the comma separated resource types to tag and skip all others ie `--include-resource-types="aws_s3_bucket,gcp_compute_instance"`
+* --include-providers: specify the comma separated list of providers to tag and skip all others ie `--include-providers="aws,gcp"`

 You may need to run `sudo launchctl config user path "$(brew --prefix)/bin:${PATH}"` and relaunch your terminal if running on MacOS Mountain Lion or later.
 See [this](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities) for more information.